About Me

 Long-standing contributor to open-source projects including KDE KHTML and WebKit CSS parser (2001–2005).

-Technical Lead & Product Owner of the Open Sales and Distribution Model (OSDM) — an international REST API standard for rail ticket distribution.
-Adopted by all major European railways (SBB, DB, SNCF, ÖBB) and leading global distribution systems.
+Technical Lead & Product Owner of the Open Sales and Distribution Model (OSDM).
+OSDM is an international REST API de facto standard for rail ticket distribution.
+Adopted by all major European railways (SBB, DB, SNCF, ÖBB) and leading global distribution systems (Sqills, turnit, billeto, Amadeus).

 I'm drawn to questions at the boundary of formal specification and running systems: when does a schema become a contract, and when does a contract become a proof?

-More over I'm deeply interested in programming language design, especially their semantics and expressiveness for modeling complex systems.
-Especially im interested in type systems, and how they can be used to capture invariants and enable safe composition in large-scale software.
+More over I'm interested in programming language design, especially their semantics and expressiveness for modeling complex systems.
+Especially im interested in type systems and how they can be used to capture invariants and enable safe composition in large-scale software.

-Furthermore, I'm deeply fascinated by the work of Claude Shannon, and the profound implications of information theory for understanding communication, complexity, and the limits of computation.
+Furthermore, I'm fascinated by the work of Claude Shannon, and the implications of information theory for understanding communication and complexity.
 I find that Shannon's insights continue to resonate across disciplines, from machine learning to software architecture, and provide a powerful lens for thinking about the flow of information in complex systems.

 I also have real hobbies.